Carlee Russell’s internet searches suggest she staged her own kidnapping, police say

 She called 911 at 9.34pm that night to report seeing a toddler wandering on the side of Interstate 459.

-When police officers arrived, they found her red Mercedes still running and belongings including a wig, phone, Apple Watch and purse, but no sign of her or the toddler.
+When police officers arrived, they found her red Mercedes still running and her belongings, including a wig, phone, Apple Watch and purse, but no sign of her or the toddler.

 An analysis of Ms Russell’s phone found that she drove for 600 yards, or six football fields, while on the 911 call claiming she was observing a toddler, Mr Derzis said.

-Ms Russell turned up on foot at at her parents home in Hoover 49 hours later, and claimed she had been kidnapped and barely survived.
+Ms Russell turned up on foot at her parents’ home in Hoover 49 hours later, and claimed she had been kidnapped and barely survived.

 Detectives conducted a brief interview with Ms Russell in hospital, where she claimed to have been abducted by a man with orange hair and a bald spot “who came out of the trees”.